 10 Ways to Stay Focused on Your Dreams When You Have Bills

-If you are a person that secretly desires more in life, but you’re fighting with the reality that you have responsibilities and bills to pay, then this article is for you.
-If you are grateful for your current situation but feel as if there is something bigger, and better inside of you, then you should keep reading.
+If you are a person who secretly desires more in life, but you’re fighting with the reality that you have responsibilities and bills to pay, then this article is for you.
+If you are grateful for your current situation but feel as if there is something bigger and better inside of you, then keep reading.

-Whether you have a dream that you’re afraid to tell others about, or if you are “cheating on your job” with your real passion, this article will give you practical advice of 10 simple ways to stay focused on your dreams when you have bills to pay.
+If so, this article will give you practical advice about how to stay focused on your dreams when you have bills to pay.

 1. Develop A Strong and Positive Mindset

-When you find yourself going to a negative spot, stop it RIGHT THEN, and cancel those thoughts with positive affirmations (even if you can’t see anything positive in your life).
+Cancel those thoughts with positive affirmations (even if you can’t see anything positive in your life).
 Words are powerful and can bring changes in your life.
-All of the steps below teach you how to develop a rock solid mindset.

 2. Use the Power of Visualization to help you stay focused on your dreams